WestDRI/wgpages/content/julia20230420/julia-14-linear-algebra.md

 ```

 In this example storage and computation happen on all worker processes.
 You can monitor all Julia processes
-with:
+with the following command on the compute node that is running them:

 ```sh
 htop -p $(echo $(pgrep julia) | sed 's/ /,/g')
 ```

-I had trouble printing this array from a single process or printing its subsections from all processes, but I
+I had trouble printing the array `b` from a single process or printing its subsections from all processes, but
-probably just used the wrong syntax.
-I have not tried scaling to bigger problems and more CPU cores.
+I probably just used wrong syntax.
+I have not tried scaling to bigger problems and to more CPU cores.

 <!-- DimensionMismatch: output array is the wrong size; expected (Base.OneTo(10),), got (10, 1) -->